ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>Showers and thunderstorms before 10pm, then rain and snow showers between 10pm and 1am.
-Mostly cloudy, with a low around 25.
+Mostly cloudy.
+Low around 25, with
+         temperatures rising to around 28 overnight.
 West wind around 23 mph, with gusts as high as 40 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">